EntranceJew/Dlockly/README.md

+# The bot has been temporarily disabled due to an exploit!

+---

 ## Dlockly, _a fully customizable Discord bot with a Scratch-like interface!_

 _Put those long-trained block placing skills to use and make a bot of your own!_